Suggest a Songfact / Artistfact

 Album: Mardi GrasReleased: 1971Charted:

 This was the first CCR album that John Fogerty did not dominate.
 Other members of the band had accused him of being a control freak, so Fogerty let them do more of the songwriting and have a more prominent role on this album.
 It was the beginning of the end for CCR, as the album was a flop and this song the last of their hits.

-Contains the line "We could make music at the Greasy King."
-Stu Cook: "The Greasy King was the nickname for the local burger stand near Cosmo's Factory, Berkeley, CA." (thanks, Brett - Edmonton, Canada)
+In the line, "We could make music at the Greasy King," The Greasy King was the nickname for the local burger stand in Berkeley, California near their rehearsal space, which they called "Cosmo's Factory."

 The band started a four-continent tour as this was released.